-Final costs are not firm yet since we have not selected an Internet Service provider (ISP) but the Cummington MLP is committed to providing true Gigabit performance at the most affordable cost possible.
+Final costs are not firm yet since we do not have all the make ready estimates but the Cummington MLP is committed to providing true Gigabit performance at the most affordable cost possible.
 It is anticipated that most customers will be able to receive Internet and phone service for a similar cost to what they are presently spending for their existing Verizon landline phone and DSL and currently available Internet service such as Wild Blue, DISH or DirectTV satellite.

 Yes, but there will be cost savings to pre-subscribe.

 According to several area realtors, the lack of broadband service is a major deterrent for people wishing to buy houses in Cummington.
-Estimates are that broadband should increase property values by around 5%.
+Estimates are that broadband should increase property values by 3-5%.

 With 1 GB service, programs can be easily “streamed” through your internet connection directly to your television.